santos-naudiyal/News_taskapp/README.md

 - **Share**: Share interesting articles with others.
 - **Dark/Light Mode**: (If applicable, based on standard features).

+## Data Source

+This application fetches live news data from [NewsAPI.org](https://newsapi.org/).
+-   **API Key**: The project includes a configured API key for demonstration purposes.
+-   **Endpoints**: Uses standard endpoints for top headlines and search.

 ## Architecture

 This project follows a **Feature-First** architecture with **Clean Architecture** principles, ensuring scalability and maintainability.